twineworks/tweakflow/site/content/reference.md

 #### Library scope references

-Libary scope references must appear inside a library.
+Library scope references must appear inside a library.
 They limit the resolution process of the initial identifier to the containing library's scope.
 They are prefixed with the `library::` anchor.

 ```tweakflow
 # libary-refs.tf